<check against delivery>

 Sir Zelman Cowen described the role as reflecting the light and shade back to the country.
 I am increasingly seeing it as both reflecting and, by extension, educating.
 Educating people about my role and the institutions, about the processes and practices that underpin our stable and successful democracy.

 That’s one of the reasons I’m finding ways of being a modern Governor-General – by using Instagram and social media to clearly explain every facet of my role.
-To lift the veil on an institution that for many is opaque, or secret, or hidden.
+To lift the veil on an institution that for so many is opaque, or secret, or hidden.

 It’s why I hosted the Parliamentary Press Gallery for dinner at Government House recently and invited all members of the 48th Parliament to a family day on the weekend before parliament opened.